What Is Image Stitching Technology

 Image stitching or photo stitching is the process of combining multiple photographic images with overlapping fields of view to produce a segmented high-resolution panoramic image.
 Commonly performed with software, most approaches to image stitching require nearly exact overlaps between images and identical exposures to produce seamless results.

-Our Solution to the Problems
+Solution to the Problems

 Hikvision employed front-end image stitching technology in its unique, all-in-one PanoVu Series Cameras to deliver 180- and 360-degree panoramas without using any additional servers.
 The rendered panorama has virtually no visible edges between its stitched images while the brightness and white balance are perfectly blended for a great user experience.
 So no graphical flaws hinder detailed imaging in the video.